 What documents do I need for my DBS check?

 Before you start your DBS check, you will need the postal addresses where you have lived for the last 5 years.
 If you have lived outside of the UK for some of that time, you will need other documents.
-If you are planning on becoming a childminder with Koru Kids, we will be able to help you with the documents you need.

 On top of your previous addresses, you will need photo identification (ID).
 This is usually a current passport, or a current driving licence.
 If you have only one of these, you will also need something like your birth certificate, or marriage certificate.